The photographer in the orange hat

-I’ve mentioned before, how there are many perfectly competent photographers out there, and that you need to give potential clients a reason for picking you.
+I’ve mentioned before, how there are many perfectly competent photographers out there, and that you really do need to give potential clients a reason for picking you.

 Whilst you may come up with ideas to help yourself stand out against the crowd, it helps if these ideas are actually good for your business.